saenzac/PenguPilot/README.md

 Only the rotation controller is active, the other controllers services were disabled.
 A simulation service was added for software-in-the-loop simulations.

-NOTE: This the Next-Generation Work-In-Progress Branch of PenguPilot.
-For a stable release, check the master branch!

 ![PenguPilot](https://raw.github.com/PenguPilot/PenguPilot/master/doc/PenguPilot.png)